A guide to buying laptops & desktops

 Q:What sort of processor should I get?

-A:At the time of writing (see above), the best value (in terms of power for money) is probably the Intel P7350 or T6500 for laptops and the Intel Q8200 or Q8300 for desktops.
-You will notice, if you compare the specifications of these processors that the desktop processors are faster, have higher FSB speeds, have more cache and twice the number of cores than the laptop processors.
+A:At the time of writing (see above), the best value (in terms of power for money) is probably the Intel Core™ i5 for both laptops and desktops.
+Mobile processor names have a "M" postfix as in the Core™ i5 520M.
+You will notice, if you compare the specifications of these processors that the desktop processors are faster, have higher FSB speeds and have more cache than the laptop processors.
 Inevitably, they will be more powerful for around the same cost.
 Currently, the fastest desktop processors are the Core i7 parts but they are still expensive compared with the standard quad-core processors.

 Q:Are all processors made by Intel?